chinmaykrishnroy/QTube/.venv/share/doc/yt_dlp/README.txt

 -   formats: Formats to request from the API.
 Requested values should be in the format of {protocol}_{extension} (omitting the bitrate), e.g. hls_opus,http_aac.
 The * character functions as a wildcard, e.g.
-    *_mp3, and can passed by itself to request all formats.
+    *_mp3, and can be passed by itself to request all formats.
 Known protocols include http, hls and hls-aes; known extensions include aac, opus and mp3.
 Original download formats are always extracted.
     Default is http_aac,hls_aac,http_opus,hls_opus,http_mp3,hls_mp3

+orfon (orf:on)

+-   prefer_segments_playlist: Prefer a playlist of program segments instead of a single complete video when available.
+If individual segments are desired, use
+    --concat-playlist never --extractor-args "orfon:prefer_segments_playlist"

+bilibili

+-   prefer_multi_flv: Prefer extracting flv formats over mp4 for older videos that still provide legacy formats

+digitalconcerthall

+-   prefer_combined_hls: Prefer extracting combined/pre-merged video and
+    audio HLS formats.
+This will exclude 4K/HEVC video and lossless/FLAC audio formats, which are only available as split video/audio HLS formats

 Note: These options may be changed/removed in the future without concern for backward compatibility